martiningram/mcmc_runtime_comparison/README.md

 cd tennis_atp && git checkout 89c20f1ef56f69db1b73b5782671ee85203b068a
 ```

+Requirements that can be installed using pip are listed in
+`requirements.txt`.
+Please install these first.

-Here are the steps I followed to setup PyMC v4 with JAX support:
+Once these are done, here are the steps I followed to setup PyMC v4 with JAX support:

 * PyMC v4 installed using the instructions here: https://github.com/pymc-devs/pymc/wiki/Installation-Guide-(Linux)#pymc-v4-installation
 * I am running an older version of CUDA (CUDA 10.1), so I couldn't use the